openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Provide Feedback on Contributions
 ************************************

-As you read the contributions that other students and team members make to discussion topics, you can provide feedback without writing a complete response or comment.
+As you read the contributions that other learners and team members make to discussion topics, you can provide feedback without writing a complete response or comment.
 You can provide feedback in these ways.